department-of-veterans-affairs/va.gov-team/platform/cms/product-team-support/demo-environments.md

 ## User story 1

 As a member of a product team, I want a version of www.va.gov where your product’s draft content can be published, so that you can then send it to stakeholders (peers, platform team, or others) for review.
+Note that these demo environments are _not_ available on copmuters outside the VA network, so it is not a recommended approach for end user testing.

 ### User story 1b (not covered in slidedeck or video)